How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 Similarly, lesbian couples might receive unwanted advances from straight men that have fetishized their relationships, and bi women are often perceived as being hypersexual and open to any sort of encounter.

-It’s important to note that not all uncomfortable interactions rise to the level of harassment.
+Not all uncomfortable interactions rise to the level of harassment.
 Especially on dating sites, where many are looking for a hook-up, what might feel like crossing a boundary to one person could be a welcome proposition to another.
 If the interaction falls into that gray area, you’re going to have to make a call as to how to deal with it.

-Also remember that it’s not your job to educate people if you don’t want to.
+Also, remember that it’s not your job to educate people if you don’t want to.
 While it’s true that some act from a place of ignorance, rather than malice, helping them see the light requires the type of emotional labor you don’t owe anyone.

 With that in mind, here are some steps you can take for various scenarios in which you are made to feel uncomfortable:

 Despite growing visibility and acceptance, some LGBTQ people still face discrimination in the workplace.
+LGBTQ cyberbullying is an increasing concern, especially as more interactions move online.

 By no means should anyone ever feel pressured to stay in the closet.
-That said, those who fear harassment or discrimination should know how to keep their personal and professional life separate if they so choose.
+That said, those who fear cyber harassment or discrimination should know how to keep their personal and professional life separate if they so choose.

 But what if a coworker friends you on Facebook or follows you on Instagram?
 Do you block them or ignore their request, potentially leading to an awkward work dynamic, or even confrontation?
+These decisions can be complicated by the threat of LGBTQ cyberbullying.

 If you do feel pressured into a friendship with anyone you’re not comfortable with, there are ways to filter what they see.
 Most platforms let you customize who can see each post, so you can vary the information you share with certain people.
 Here’s how to do this on popular social network sites: